Bockit/mosaic-test/NOTES.md

 Post-Submission
 ---------------

-After submitting the revisit, I had in my mind an idea to implement with streams, so I spend half a day~ rewriting it to be streams.
+About a week after submitting the code at "Revisit", I had in my mind an idea to implement with streams, so I spend half a day~ rewriting it to be streams.